Documenting rare and recovering wildlife

 Confirming the presence of rare carnivores and other animals informs land management decisions upon which wildlife depend.
 It also helps guide our conservation programs and priorities, and those of state and federal agencies.

-Our staffer Laurel Baum is the Citizen Wildlife Monitoring Project Coordinator.
-David Moskowitz, a wildlife tracker, author and photographer, also helps lead and guide this program under contract with Conservation Northwest and Wilderness Awareness School.
+Laurel Baum is the Citizen Wildlife Monitoring Project Coordinator.
+David Moskowitz, a wildlife biologist, author and photographer, also helps lead and guide this program under contract with Conservation Northwest and Wilderness Awareness School.
 A team of state, federal, non-profit and independent scientific advisers also help guide and inform the project.

-To become a wildlife monitoring volunteer, please contact monitoring (at) conservationnw.org.
+To become a volunteer, contact monitoring (at) conservationnw.org.
 Please note that because of tremendous interest in this program, new volunteer opportunities are limited at this time.

-- Visit our Flickr Photo Archive for our most recent remote camera photos.
+- Visit our Flickr Archives for our favorite remote camera photos

-- Read about our 2016 wildlife monitoring season in this April 2017 News Update!
+- Read about our 2016 wildlife monitoring season in this News Update

 - See our 2016 CWMP Field Season Report as an online flipbook

-Many thanks to our generous Citizen wildlife monitoring project funders, including the Norcliffe Foundation, Norcross Wildlife Foundation, an anonymous donor, The Spokane Mountaineers, Sustainable Path and WDFW’s ALEA grants program.
+Many thanks to our generous project funders, including the Norcliffe Foundation, Norcross Wildlife Foundation, an anonymous donor, The Spokane Mountaineers, Sustainable Path and WDFW’s ALEA grants program.

 Our main project objectives are: